 whychristmas?com is one of the largest Christmas information sites on the web and answers your Christmas questions!
-It was launched in November 2000 by me, James Cooper a Christmas loving web designer from the UK.
+It was launched in November 2000 and is published by me, James Cooper a Christmas loving web designer from the UK.

 I'd always loved Christmas (yes, I'm a very big kid!) and had wondered about the 'whys' of Christmas; such as why do we have Santa/Father Christmas, why we have Christmas Trees and send Christmas Cards to each other?!

 The site was originally created for some friends who were teachers in a local school.
 Knowing that I was a web designer, they came to me complaining that they couldn't find a site that was child friendly and "wasn't trying to sell the kids something"!
 So with the help of 'Bruce the Spruce' (the site's Christmas Tree logo) I made a little site for them to use with their classes.

 The site has always had a 'no ads' policy - although I've had plenty of offers over the years!
 I run the site for the love of Christmas, not to make money from it.

 As a Christian, the most important part of Christmas to me is the Christmas Story, when we remember and celebrate that Jesus was born in Bethlehem around 2000 years ago.

 I'm also an all round 'Christmas Nut' listening to Christmas Carols and songs throughout the year.
 And to really get me into the Christmas spirit, I have to watch 'The Muppets Christmas Carol'!
 Through researching and creating the site, I've also become a Christmasologist (yes, that's really a thing).

 If you really like the site, you can help to keep the site online.

 If you need a contributor about a Christmas item, I'm happy to help!

 I'm in the UK, so am on UK time!